Kuipo/Hades2-NSFW-Resprite/README.md

 - Replaces 87 character portraits, all of the female characters and genderbends most of the male characters in the game
 - Replaces 36 portraits for the codex
+- Setting to disable the genderbent characters and only change the female characters in the game

 ## Install

 - Install r2modman
 - Enable the Show NSFW content in r2modman filter
 - Install this mod and it's dependancies

+## Access Settings

+- You must be in game to access the settings menu
+- Press the Insert button to access the mod menu
+- Navigate to the menu in the top left: Mods > Kuipo-NSFWResprite > Configure
+- You can disable the setting if you wish to have the default male characters
+- Close the mod menu by pressing Insert again

+NOTE: You MUST restart the game for this setting to take effect.
+Changing the setting and not resetting the game will not show any difference.

 ## ToDo